Module 8: Theological Controversies

 Lecture Content

 In this section, you will find the video lecture for the Trinitarian & Christological controversies module.
-Click the thumbnail to open access to the video.
+Click the banner to open access to the video.
 There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

-8: Trinitarian & Christological Controversies
+8: Theological Controversies

 Reviews

 In this section, you will find the review slides from the course lectures for module 8.
 This is a convenient way to view and review the summaries for each lecture.
-Click the Thumbnail picture to begin the slide show.
+Click the banner to open the slide show.

-Review Slides
+Review Slideshow

 Click the prev. and next buttons (bottom right of the slide) to move through the slides.
 You can also click on any thumbnail to go directly to that slide.

-Discussion/Reflection/Essay Questions
+Discussion/Reflection Questions

 This section contains questions for further thought and discussion from Module 8.
 It is recommended that you take time to think through these issues in order to thoroughly grasp the significance and explore the application of the material you are learning.
 These questions can also be used as essay questions in a classroom setting exam.
 Below, you will find links to the Response and Application Reflection Instructions for Individuals, and the Response and Application Discussion Instructions for Groups.
 And you will find a link to the detailed question document for this module.
-Or Click the Thumbnail below to view the questions in a simplified format.
+Or Click the banner below to view the questions in a simplified format.

 Discussion/Application Questions